Riccardocode/1.e4l_DevOps_Pipeline/readme.md

 When a new commit is pushed, the runner will take the new candidate to the stage environment.

+## Note: Readme to be reviewed from this point.

 ### 9. start product
 After the staging phase of the pipeline is done
 Go Inside stage vm